Sony WH-1000XM4 Black Friday Deal 2021: Cheapest Price Today | Digital Trends

 If you’re looking for a Sony WH-1000XM4 Black Friday deal, you’ve started your search at the right time, as the best Black Friday deals of the holiday shopping season have started.
-The super popular Sony WH-1000XM4 overhead wireless headphones are some of the best Black Friday headphone deals available.
+The super-popular Sony WH-1000XM4 overear wireless headphones are some of the best Black Friday headphone deals available.
 The shopping season is also littered with Sony WF-1000XM4 Black Friday deals, which are the more portable, in-ear counterpart to the Sony WH-1000XM4 headphones.
-But if the overhead option is what blasts your music best, read on for the best deal you’ll find on the Sony WH-1000XM4 wireless headphones today.
+But if the overhead option is what blasts your music best, Best Buy right now has them for a Black Friday sale price of $248, marked all the way down from their regular price of $350.

 Today’s best Sony WH-1000XM4 Black Friday deal